StefanZietsman/Ticket_system/README.md

 A section for credits

-Thank you to the creators of Regular Expressions (RE) module which helps in validation email addresses.
+Thank you to the creators of Regular Expressions (RE) module which helps in validation of email addresses.